 Compare & Understand What’s Included In Your Building Quote

-One of the most difficult parts of deciding on a builder is trying to work out what is actually included in the quote amount.
+One of the most difficult parts of deciding on a builder is trying to work out what is actually included in the quoted amount.
 Generally, most people look at 2 to 3 builders and can end up frustrated by not being able to have a clear line in the sand on exactly what is and, what isn’t, included.
 Some factors that can contribute to this confusion are:

-- Differing quote set outs
+- Differing quote setouts

 - Differing specification levels

-- Omission of preliminary cost items (engineering, Geotech etc)
+- Omission of preliminary cost items (engineering, Geotech etc.)

 - Level of available selections

 Residential building, like most industries, is highly competitive and with such large amounts of money being invested, a quote that is 10% cheaper can be hard to look past.
 Once the building process gets underway, if the builder’s quote is incomplete or has not made adequate provisions for the works involved, that 10% saving can quickly evaporate.
-One common way that this happens is when a builder provides a very detailed quote with a lot of separated costs, quantities and rates per m2 etc. Most people view this type of quote as fantastic, because they see it as being transparent and in-depth.
+One common way that this happens is when a builder provides a very detailed quote with a lot of separated costs, quantities and rates per m2 etc. Most people view this type of quote as fantastic because they see it as being transparent and in-depth.
 However, issues can arise when the building gets underway and the quantities required to actually construct the home are insufficient compared to the quote.

 A couple of examples where this could occur are:

 Concrete slab that is specified as a certain “class” or “m3” of concrete allowed.
-Both of these ways could allow the builder to charge additional cost if the selected class of slab is inadequate for the site, or that they have simply under allowed on the m3 of concrete required.
+Both of these ways could allow the builder to charge additional cost if the selected class of slab is inadequate for the site, or if they have simply under allowed on the m3 of concrete required.
 What a builder should instead provide is to build the house as per plan and to the required Australian Standards.
 It is up to the builder to investigate and properly understand the site before providing a contract price and commit to delivering the homeowner a finished product for the contract price.

 Kitchens play a pivotal role in modern homes and builders will often allow a provisional cost for this area.
 The issues start right about here.
-You spec up your kitchen with all the bells and whistles you could imagine and get a quote back from the builders nominated kitchen supplier and the cost is far in excess of the provisional allowance.
+You spec up your kitchen with all the bells and whistles you could imagine and get a quote back from the builder’s nominated kitchen supplier and the cost is far in excess of the provisional allowance.
 Simple, you can just shop around and find a more competitive price, right?
 Wrong.
 Many contracts state that you must use the “builders nominated supplier” or “builders nominated range”.
-So, you are stuck having to use a supplier that is costing more that they should and you can end up paying handsomely for a less than overwhelming result.
+So, you are stuck having to use a supplier that is costing more than they should and you can end up paying handsomely for a less than overwhelming result.